Feral Cats

 Trap-Neuter-Return

-Started as a grassroots effort in the U.S., Trap-Neuter-Return (TNR) is now becoming accepted all across the country.
-TNR is the only proven humane method that solves the overpopulation problem while allowing the cats to live out healthy lives.
+Started as a grassroots effort in the U.S., Trap-Neuter-Return (TNR) is now becoming accepted nationwide.
+TNR is the only proven humane method that solves the overpopulation problem while allowing the cats to live healthy lives.
 The San Antonio Humane Society rents humane traps for those looking to find a way to transport feral cats for the TNR program that is safe for humans and cats alike.
-Rental fee is $15 for ten days, with a $100 deposit refundable upon return of the trap.
-Call 210-226-7461 for more information on renting a humane trap.
+The rental fee is $15 for ten days, with a $100 deposit refundable upon return of the trap.
+You can call 210-226-7461 for more information on renting a humane trap.

 The San Antonio Feral Cat Coalition also offers free TNR training classes to ensure your safety and the safety of the feral cats throughout the TNR process.
 For more information, view the San Antonio Feral Cat Coalition class schedule here.